 Kamikōchi Post Office (上高地郵便局)

-The Kamikōchi Post Office has an appearance of a forest lodge.
+The Kamikochi Post Office has the appearance of a forest lodge.
 It blends in really well with the surrounding nature.
-Anything sent out from this post office will be sent on the Kamikōchi commemorative stamp!
-Whether it is to your family, your friends, or even just yourself, we think spending a few hundred yen on the stamp and postcard will be worthwhile because this will make the perfect souvenir!
+Anything sent out from this post office will have the Kamikochi commemorative seal stamped!
+Whether it is for your family, your friends, or even just yourself, we think spending a few hundred yen on the stamp and postcard will be worthwhile because this will make the perfect souvenir!

-When we sent ours, the postage was cheaper to send it overseas than within Japan (´▽`*).
+When we sent ours, the postage was cheaper to send overseas than domestically within Japan! (´▽`*).

-- But note it will close on Wednesdays between late April and the 14th of July and from September to the 15th of November.
+- But note that it will close on Wednesdays between late April and 14th of July and from September to 15th of November.

-- To get to this Post Office, take any bus services bound for Kamikōchi and get off at the last stop, Kamikōchi Bus Terminal (上高地バスターミナル).
+- To get to this Post Office, take any bus service bound for Kamikōchi and get off at the last stop, Kamikōchi Bus Terminal (上高地バスターミナル).

 - The Kamikōchi Post Office is a 10-minute walk from where you get off!